mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0-attachment.md

 - 9: Install with LB tags on parent region, and no tags on LZ subnet.
 Result: failed
 - 10: VPC Tag, LZ unmanaged tag.
 Result: Success
 - 11: Set the LZ Subnet tag to kubernetes.io/cluster/<infraID>=unmanaged and observe the behavior.
 Result: Failed.
 The installer did not touch on this subnet, but the ingress operator failed trying to add the LZ subnet to the balancer.

+- 13
+kubernetes getNodeConditionPredicate
+func (s *Controller) getNodeConditionPredicate() NodeConditionPredicate {
+	// LabelNodeExcludeBalancers specifies that the node should not be considered as a target
+	// for external load-balancers which use nodes as a second hop (e.g. many cloud LBs which only
+	// understand nodes).
+For services that use externalTrafficPolicy=Local, this may mean that
+	// any backends on excluded nodes are not reachable by those external load-balancers.
+	// Implementations of this exclusion may vary based on provider.
+	LabelNodeExcludeBalancers = "node.kubernetes.io/exclude-from-external-load-balancers"

+kubernetes:vendor/k8s.io/legacy-cloud-providers/aws/aws.go
+func (c *Cloud) findELBSubnets(internalELB bool) ([]string, error) {

 -->

 A quick review of the goal of this post: